Historic Environment Scotland (HES) has a schedule (list) of monuments that are of national importance.

 There's no cost for sending an appeal, but you'll be responsible for your own expenses.

 The appeals process

-Once you make an appeal the Scottish Government will put a reporter in charge of considering it.
+Once you make an appeal the Scottish Government will choose a reporter to decide it.

 Historic Environment Scotland must give its response to your appeal within 21 days.
-You will then have a further 14 days to comment on any new information submitted by HES.
+You'll then have a further 14 days to comment on any new information submitted by Historic Environment Scotland.

 The appeals process has a strict timetable with deadlines for each stage.
+Make sure everything's sent on time.
 If you send information after the deadline, it may be sent back to you and may not be considered.